juancastillo0/leto/README.md

 ## Abstract Types

 Abstract types like Interfaces and Unions, require type resolution of its variants on execution.
-For that, we provide a couple of tools.
-You can read the code in package:leto `GraphQL.resolveAbstractType`
+For that, we provide a couple of tools explained in the following sections.
+You can read the code that executes the following logic in package:leto `GraphQL.resolveAbstractType`.

 ### resolveType

-`String Function(Object result, T abstractType, ResolveObjectCtx ctx)`.
+A parameter of Interface and Union types is a function with the signature: `String Function(Object result, T abstractType, ResolveObjectCtx ctx)`.
 Given a resolved result, the abstract type itself and the ObjectCtx, return the name of the type associated with the result value.

 ### Generics

-Similar to \_\_typeName, we compare the resolved result's type with the possible types `GraphQLType<Value, Serialized>`'s `Value` generic, if there is only one match, that will be the resolved type (this happens very often, specially with code generation).
+We compare the resolved result's Dart type with the possible types generic type parameter, if there is only one match (withing the possible types), that will be the resolved type.
+This happens very often, specially with code generation or when providing a distinct class for each `GraphQLObjectType`.

-This can't be used with Union types which are wrappers over the inner types (like `Result<V, E>`), since the `Value` generic (inner type) will not match the wrapper type.
-For this cases you will need to provide a `resolveType` and `extractInner`.
-With freezed-like union you don't have to do that since the variants extend the union type.
+This can't be used with Union types which are wrappers over the inner types (like `Result<V, E>`), since the `Value` generic of the possible types (inner types, `V` and `E`) will not match the wrapper type (`Result`).
+For this cases you will need to provide a `resolveType` and `extractInner` callbacks.
+With freezed-like unions you don't have to do that since the variants extend the union type.

 ### isTypeOf

-If any of the previous fail, you can provide a `isTypeOf` callback for objects, which determine whether a given values is an instance of that `GraphQLObjectType`.
+If any of the previous fail, you can provide a `isTypeOf` callback for objects, which determine whether a given value is an instance of that `GraphQLObjectType`.

 ### \_\_typename